Pachamama Raymi

 Pachamama Raymi (Quechua Pachamama Mother Earth, raymi feast, "Mother Earth feast") is a ceremony held annually on August 1 in Ecuador and Peru.

 Location

 Ecuador

 In Ecuador, the feast is celebrated in the Zamora-Chinchipe Province.

 Peru

 In Peru it takes place in the Ccatca District of the Cusco Region, Quispicanchi Province, on August 1.

+Other uses of the expression

+Pachamama Raymi also refers to a methodology to generate widespread prosperity in areas of extreme poverty.
+The methodology was developed since 1988 in Cusco, Peru.